haeythamM/Trespass-Trap---Project/README.md

-# Trespass-Trap---Project

-### Designed and the C#.NET Code Created by Haitham Al Malak
+# Trespass Trap – Project

-## TrespassingTrap Project
+## Overview

-- **Designed and programmed** an electronic security application using **C#.NET** and **Arduino**.
+**Trespass Trap** is an electronic security application integrating **C#.NET** with **Arduino** to detect and respond to trespassing activities.
+The system was designed and implemented by **Haeytham Al Malak** (2021).

+## Features
+- Developed a C#.NET application to serve as the main security station interface.
-- **Facilitated communication** between a main security station PC and multiple substations via Bluetooth, enabling the tracking of any trespassing activities.
+- Facilitated communication between a main PC and multiple **substations** via Bluetooth.
-- **Activated lights** at the location when trespassing was detected; additionally, a siren would sound when a person crossed into the area.
+- Activated lights and triggered a siren when trespassing was detected.
-- **Sent signals** from the main station to the Windows application to lock the door and trap the trespasser.
+- Enabled the main station to send signals to lock the door and trap the trespasser.
-- Included two **hidden cameras** connected via a local network, allowing the user to reset or snooze the alarm at any time.
+- Integrated two hidden cameras connected over a local network.
+- Allowed the user to reset or snooze the alarm at any time.

-### Copyright Reserved
+## Technologies Used
+- **C#.NET** for main station application and control interface.
+- **Arduino** for substation hardware (sensors, locks, buzzer, LEDs).
+- **Bluetooth** modules (HC-05) for wireless communication.
+- **Local Network (LAN)** for camera monitoring.

+## Project Goals
+- Demonstrate integration of software and hardware in a real-time security environment.
+- Provide a modular approach for **multi-substation communication** with a central control system.
+- Explore human–computer interaction in safety and security contexts.

+## License
+Copyright © 2021 Haeytham Al Malak.
+All rights reserved.
+Unauthorized use, reproduction, or modification of this project is strictly prohibited.